inspectIT/inspectit-gepard-agent/README.md

 The repository was build upon this example project: https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/examples/extension

 ### Why Gepard?
-Gepard the German name for the animal cheetah as well as an acronym for
+Gepard is the German name for the animal cheetah as well as an acronym for:

 "**G**anzheitliche, **e**ffizienz-orientierte, **P**erformance **A**nwendungsüberwachung mit **R**eporting und **D**iagnose"